ZeitOnline/zeit.calendar/src/zeit/calendar/browser/README.txt

 Week Overview
 =============

-There is also an overview showing the last day and the next 7 days.
+There is also an overview showing yesterday and the next 7 days.
 We were looking at 1/2006, so we see the week starting at 31.12.2005:

 >>> browser.getLink('Week').click()